sylwiavargas/SEC-Snacks/sec-messages/mod2.md

 - if you had to cut out two lines of code from your project/model/controller, which ones would you cut?
 - which part did you struggle with understanding when you were initially writing it — where are the comments that explain what this code does?
 - could you explain to me what this class/method/controller/route does?
 - could you show me how one uses your app?
-What do you think would make the experience easier?
+What do ou think would make the experience easier?
 How do you think you can achieve that yourself or by reaching to others?
 :sunny: :sunny: :sunny: :sunny: :sunny: :sunny: :sunny: :sunny: :sunny:

 ___